sqlpad/sqlpad/my-astro-site/src/pages/en/getting-started.md

 To update SQLPad:

-1. Pull in the latest code or Docker image
 1. Shut down existing SQLPad instance(s)
-1. Take a backup of [backing database](/configuration?id=backend-database-management)
+1. Take a backup of [backing database](/en/configuration?id=backend-database-management#backend-database-management)
-1. Run the updated code/image.
+1. Start updated SQLPad code or docker image

 SQLPad runs its own migrations at application start, ensuring the schema is up-to-date.